nand-nor/shardbearer/docs/ARCHITECTURE.md

 *later optimizations will treat this in a more complex way e.g. not fixed/the same across the whole system

-The `shard` controller `herald` is responsible for managing configuration: as new servers (`radiants`) enter and leave the system, `shards` must be redistributed to balance the load dynamically.
+The `bondsmith` or the big boss `shard` controller `herald` is responsible for managing configuration: as new servers (`radiants`) enter and leave the system, `shards` must be redistributed to balance the load dynamically.
 In this way, the `shard` controller `herald` provides the needed information to the `orders` (replica groups) to determine what `shards` to serve.
 The `shard` controller `herald` also acts as a client gateway: clients consult the `shard` controller to be routed to the `order` responsible for the `shard` they are attempting to read/write.

+In terms of variance, each node in the system implements a trait that represents the `radiant` role.

+Groups of `radiants` are assigned `shards`, and for each `shard` group a `herald` must be elected.
+A `herald` is in charge of a shard group, and coordinate the activity of `radiants` within the `shard` group, mostly relating to moving shards, or fracturing/consolidating `shards`.
+The `bondsmith` coordinates the activity of the whole system, communicating with `heralds` to perform things like load balancing (fracturing large `shards` and assigning new `shards` to an established group, for example).

+The top level controller `bondsmith` represents the main entrypoint for receiving client requests & therefore a node must be assigned this role prior to system bring up.
+Similar to a 3 tiered system, the `bondsmith` behaves somewhat like tier 1.
+The `heralds` in this system behave similarly to tier 2, and the `radiants` tier 3.

+These roles-as-traits establish a system of variance that defines the way any given node will function with respect to the rest of the system.
+For more type system variance details relating to system roles, see [Variance: System Roles and Relationships](#variance-system-roles-and-relationships)

 #### Variance: System Roles and Relationships